maciej-w/beautiful-jekyll/_posts/2016-11-30-setting-up-angular2-project.markdown

 {% endhighlight %}

 Angular provides a command line utility tool called Angular CLI - it's great, it lets you add components and all their dependencies (to ng-module for example) automatically.
 To install it just type:

 {% highlight shell %}
 npm install -g angular-cli@1.0.0-beta.18
 {% endhighlight %}

-After a long install, if using Linux or Mac, you might get an error regarding watchman - it is used to obeserve changes in your files and restarting the server running your app - something like nodeman for node.js apps.
+After a long install, if using Linux or Mac, you might get an error regarding watchman - it is used to observe changes in your files and restarting the server running your app - something like nodeman for node.js apps.
 To install it just run:

 {% highlight shell %}
 brew install watchman